dmitriz/cpsfy/README.md

 })
 ```

-Here we create the `jobCps` function that takes on callback
+Here we create the `jobCps` function that accepts callback
 and calls it repeatedly for each `file`.
 That wouldn't work with Promises that can only hold single value each,
 so you would need to create as many Promises as the number of elements in the `file` array.